-BEEBE HEALTHCARE MARGARET H. ROLLINS SCHOOL OF NURSING FORMAL DISCIPLINARY ACTION
+BEEBE HEALTHCARE MARGARET H. ROLLINS SCHOOL OF NURSING Formal Disciplinary Action

-Directions: For verbal and written warnings, the School of Nursing Director should review the incident and completed Disciplinary Action form with the student and file the form in the student record.
+Directions: For written warnings, the School of Nursing Director should review the incident and complete Disciplinary Action form with the student and file the signed form in the student record.
 For suspensions and dismissals, the School of Nursing Director should review the incident/action with Human Resources and obtain the Human Resources signature prior to discussing the incident with the student.
 If the incident had the potential to cause harm to a patient, the Patient Safety Incident Decision tree should be utilized to determine the disciplinary action.

 Student:

 Date(s) of Incident(s)

-Incident Description (attach additional pag ges if necessary): □ Group I □ Group II □ Group III □ Group IV
+Incident Description (attach additional pages s if necessary): Group II Group III Group IV

-Prior Counseling: No Yes Date: Current Disciplinary Action: (check one) :
+Attendance Policy was reviewed during the handbook review in

-1) Verbal Warning Date of previous action:
+August.

-2) Written Warning Date:
+Current Disciplinary Action: (check one) 1) Written Warning Date:

-3) Second Written Warning Date:
+2) Second Written Warning Date:

-4) Suspension From: To:
+3) Suspension From: To:

-5) Dismissal
+4) Dismissal

 Corrective Action Plan:

 Next Action Step if Behavior Continues:

-I acknowledge receipt of this action and understand that my signature does not necessary that its contents have been discussed with me, if desired. essarily indicate agreement.
+I acknowledge receipt of this action and the understand that my signature does not necess hat its contents have been discussed with me, if desired. sarily indicate agreement.

 Student Signature Date

 School of Nursing Director or designee Date

 Human Resources Management Date